chastell/suffragist/TUTORIAL.md

 Try to change things in the app in any way you see fit:

+* Add some additional logic to the views.
-* Maybe redirect to the results outright?
+* Redirect to the results outright.
-* Maybe add other votings?
-How would the YAML file need to change?
+* Add other votings; how would the YAML file need to change?
-* Maybe try to style the file in different ways?
+* Try to style the file in different ways.